The highest value of a part of a graph is called a local maximum.

 |

-Calculating extrema of functions is something which appears often in optimisation problems.
+Calculating the extrema of functions is something which appears often in optimisation problems.
 Problems are described by functions, whose minimum or maximum are determined.

-As an alternative to step #3#, we can make use of a so called sign analysis chart.
+As an alternative to step #3#, sketching the graph, we can use a so-called sign chart or sign diagram.
 In step #2# we found the zeroes #x_1,\ldots, x_n# of the derivative #f'(x)#.
 By definition, there are no zeroes in the intervals #\ivoo{x_i}{x_{i+1}}#.
-This means that the values of #f'(x)# in such a interval are all positive or all negative.
-If we take one point in the interval and substitute it in #f'(x)# we immediately know the sign of the interval: positive or negative.
-We now write the signs down for all the intervals in a sign analysis chart
+This means that the values of #f'(x)# in such an interval are all positive or all negative.
+If we take one point in the interval and substitute it in #f'(x)#, we immediately know the sign of the interval: positive or negative.
+We now write the signs down for all the intervals in a sign chart

 #\ivoo{-\infty}{x_1}# |